Germany–India relations: General public

 India suffers from a severe image deficit in Germany.

 In August 2007, a mob of over 50 persons attacked 8 Indians in Mügeln.

+The poor perception of India in Germany can be attributed in part to media coverage of women's rights in India.
+An example is the gang rape on a bus in New Delhi in 2012, which made international headlines at the time.

-In March 2015, Professor Annette Beck-Sickinger, the head of the biochemistry department at Leipzig University, caused a furore in India by rejecting an internship application from an Indian student as a retaliation against India's 'culture of rape' and alluding to the existence of a wider Europe-wide boycott of Indian male students.
+This can be seen as the pretext for a case from 2015 in which Professor Annette Beck-Sickinger, the head of the biochemistry department at Leipzig University, caused a furore in India by rejecting an internship application from an Indian student as a retaliation against India's 'culture of rape' and alluding to the existence of a wider Europe-wide boycott of Indian male students.
 The racial profiling, gender discrimination and xenophobic undertones of the incident placed the spotlight on prevalent institutional bias, increasing intolerance to foreigners and level of respect for the human rights of persons of color in Germany.
 Indians have been deeply critical of the German institutional approach to the 2015 Leipzig University internship affair and the absence of sanctions against professor Annette Beck-Sickinger.
 The Leipzig University internship controversy, occurred just weeks before the April 2015 official visit to Germany by Indian Prime-Minister Narendra Modi at the invitation of German Chancellor Angela Merkel.

+Despite this, the number of Indian students at German universities rose after 2015 and stood at 42,578 in 2023, overtaking Chinese students.